AdarshGanesh97/Form-Application/README.md

 # Form-Application
-A basic Form Application in React JS with validation
+A basic form application developed using React JS containing ﬁelds like ﬁrst name, last name and email, which returns successful message on press of a register button else prompts if the ﬁelds are empty.